Big dreams despite a small budget?

 Erasmus+ gives students the opportunity to study in another EU-34 country.
 It enables you to receive funding in any cycle of your studies (Bachelor’s, Master’s or doctoral) to study for between three and twelve months at a host university abroad.

 - Mobility grant to cover additional costs related to studies abroad

 - No tuition fees at the host university

 - Assistance with preparations for the stay abroad

-- Academic recognition of study achievements abroad
+- Recognition of academic achievements abroad

-- Enrollment at a German university
+- Full-time student status at a German university

 - Successful completion of the first academic year